 Saint Pambo lived the ascetic life in the Nitrian desert in Egypt.
-St Anthony the Great (January 17) said, that the Monk Pambo by the fear of God inspired within himself the Holy Spirit.
+Saint Anthony the Great (January 17) said, that the Monk Pambo by the fear of God inspired within himself the Holy Spirit.
 And the Monk Pimen the Great (August 27) said: “We beheld three things in Father Pambo: hunger every day, silence and handcrafts”.
-The Monk Theodore the Studite termed St Pambo “exalted in deed and in word.”
+The Monk Theodore the Studite termed Saint Pambo “exalted in deed and in word.”

-At the beginning of his monasticism, St Pambo heard the verses from the 38th [39th] Psalm of David: “preserve mine path, that I sin not by my tongue”.
+At the beginning of his monasticism, Saint Pambo heard the verses from the 38th [39th] Psalm of David: “preserve mine path, that I sin not by my tongue”.
 These words sank deep into his soul, and he attempted to follow them always.
 Thus, when they asked him about something, he answered only after long pondering and prayer.
 He would say, “I must think first, and perhaps I can, in time, give an answer, with God’s help.”
-St Pambo was a model of a lover of work for his disciples.
+Saint Pambo was a model of a lover of work for his disciples.
 Each day he worked until exhausted, and lived by the bread acquired by his own toil.